 All Stakeholder Groups/Constituencies (here-in-after called Groups) should adopt the rules below for participation.
-Such rules and procedures should be part of their Charters.1
+Such rules and procedures should be part of their Charters.5

 - a.
 All Groups should adopt these rules for participation to encourage openness, transparency and accountability.
-These rules and any other rules governing participation should be objective, standardized and clearly stated.2 For the avoidance of doubt, while commonality is encouraged in the interest of simplification, Groups are not required to have identical rules and variation between Groups is acceptable, as appropriate. - b.
+These rules and any other rules governing participation should be objective, standardized and clearly stated.6 For the avoidance of doubt, while commonality is encouraged in the interest of simplification, Groups are not required to have identical rules and variation between Groups is acceptable, as appropriate. - b.
 Groups should have their participation rules based on common principles developed by the GNSO.
-Groups should avail themselves of ICANN staff services to make these rules available in English and the five United Nations languages - Chinese, Russian, Arabic, Spanish, and French - so that ICANN's global audience can understand them.3 - c.
+Groups should avail themselves of ICANN staff services to make these rules available in English and the five United Nations languages - Chinese, Russian, Arabic, Spanish, and French - so that ICANN's global audience can understand them.7 - c.
 All Groups should strive to improve inclusiveness and representativeness.
-Groups should have either a differential fee structure based on the ability to pay, in order to encourage increased representation from those living in less developed economies, or hardship provisions that entitle any potential member to apply for relief from the normal fee scale.4 - d.
-All Groups should strive to remove information barriers and put in place wellstructured outreach programs so that many potential stakeholders come to know of their existence and also of the benefits in being part of the ICANN policy process, thereby becoming more aware of the value of joining the GROUP.5 a.
-All Groups should make and publish rules and procedures for admission requirements of interested parties as Members in clear and simple terms.
-Such rules and procedures should be part of their Charters.
+Groups should have either a differential fee structure based on the ability to pay, in order to encourage increased representation from those living in less developed economies, or hardship provisions that entitle any potential member to apply for relief from the normal fee scale.8 - d.
+All Groups should strive to remove information barriers and put in place wellstructured outreach programs so that many potential stakeholders come to know of their existence and also of the benefits in being part of the ICANN policy process, thereby becoming more aware of the value of joining the GROUP.9

-6.1.2 Membership6
+6.1.2 Membership10

-1 See Board Governance Committee (BGC) GNSO Review Working Group Report on GNSO Improvements, page 45, last paragraph.
+5 See Board Governance Committee (BGC) GNSO Review Working Group Report on GNSO Improvements, page 45, last paragraph.

-4 Ibid, page 41, last paragraph.
+8 Ibid, page 41, last paragraph.